A matching decoder for bivariate bicycle codes: Conclusion

-\textit{Acknowledgements-- } We are grateful to A.~Cross, T.~Jochym-O'Connor, S. Puri, and T.~Yoder for insightful discussions.
+\textit{Acknowledgements-- } We are grateful to A.~Cross, T.~Jochym-O'Connor, S. Puri, S. J. S. Tan, and T.~Yoder for insightful discussions.
 We thank H. Westerheim and T. B. Smith for comments on an early version of the manuscript.
 BJB thanks the Center for Quantum Devices at the University of Copenhagen for their hospitality.
 Code for symatch decoders is available at~\cite{symatchgit}.

-\textit{Note added--} After the completion of this manuscript, we became aware of upcoming related work on generalizing matching decoders to 2DTI codes~\cite{tan-upcoming}.
+\textit{Note added--} After the completion of this manuscript, we became aware of upcoming related work on generalizing matching decoders to 2DTI codes~\cite{tan2026generalizedmatchingdecoders2d}.

 \bibstyle{plain}